jjpestacio/lets-listen-v1/README.md

 I created this web app as a project to practice ReactJS, Socket.io, and web development in general.
 I am still a newbie in web development, so my code has anti-patterns, some of which I am aware of and some of which I am not.
 For those that I am aware of, I will try to fix in my future projects.
 I want to learn and do better.

 Things I would like to do for future projects:

 1. **Better code reuse**
-..* request forms could have been made to be reused ..* a lot of styles were redundant (although I am not too sure on the best practices for inlining styles in React ... are they supposed to go with their respective components, all in one folder, etc.)
+  * request forms could have been made to be reused
+  * a lot of styles were redundant (although I am not too sure on the best practices for inlining styles in React ... are they supposed to go with their respective components, all in one folder, etc.)

-2. ***Server side rendering**
+2. **Server side rendering**

-3. ***Use webpack dev server**
+3. **Use webpack dev server**
-..* webpack's watch feature and nodemon were a great help for this project though
+  * webpack's watch feature and nodemon were a great help for this project though

-***Keep bootstrap in mind**
+4. **Keep bootstrap in mind**
-..* I didn't think about styling until much later in the project and I realized that bootstrap would have been a big help in laying my page out in a grid
+  * I didn't think about styling until much later in the project and I realized that bootstrap would have been a big help in laying my page out in a grid

-4. ***Spend more time designing and learn some design principles** ..* I spent time initially designing how the project would look, what features I wanted, and what components I'd have, but I did not even consider UX, scalability, or anything else.
+5. **Spend more time designing and learn some design principles**
+  * I spent time initially designing how the project would look, what features I wanted, and what components I'd have, but I did not even consider UX, scalability, or anything else.
 I believe I would have benefited from spending more time designing the project initially.
 I want to learn design principles so that I know what I should focus on while designing and how to properly design.

 ## Contributing